- Chart

 Positioning

-AutoZone is a leading retailer in the North American automotive aftermarket.
-Its competitive advantages include a vast store footprint, a strong brand reputation, effective inventory management, a growing commercial business, and a focus on customer service and product availability.
-Its extensive distribution network allows for efficient replenishment and customer order fulfillment.
+AutoZone is a leading retailer in the automotive aftermarket.
+Its competitive advantages include a large store footprint, strong brand recognition, extensive product selection, knowledgeable staff, and a growing commercial business.
+The company benefits from its focus on providing solutions for both DIY and professional customers.

 Total Addressable Market (TAM)